DataSQRL/company-docs/README.md

 # Website

-This website contains the documentation for DataSQRL.
+This website is for DataSQRL company information and hiring.
 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

 ### Installation